Musical elements in the discrete-time representation of sound: Organization of notes in music

 \subsubsection{Intervals}

-Using the ratio $\varepsilon=2^{\frac{1}{12}}$ between note frequencies (i.e.\ one semitone) the intervals in the twelve note system can be represented by integers.
-Table~\ref{eq:intervalos} summarizes each interval: its traditional nomenclature, consonance and dissonance properties, and number of semitones.
+Using the ratio $\varepsilon=2^{\frac{1}{12}}$ between note frequencies (i.e.\ one semitone) the intervals in the twelve tone system can be represented by integers.
+Table~\ref{eq:intervalos} summarizes the intervals: traditional notation, qualifications of consonance and dissonances, and number of semitones.

-The nomenclature, based on conveniences for tonal music and practical aspects of note manipulation, can be specified as follows~\cite{Roederer,Wisnick}:
+The nomenclature, based on conveniences for tonal music and practical aspects of manipulating notes, can be specified as follows~\cite{Roederer,Wisnick}:

-\begin{itemize} \item Intervals are seen first by the as number of steps between notes: first (unison), second, third, forth, fifth, sixth, seventh and eighth (octave).
-The ninth, tenth, eleventh, etc, are compound intervals made by one or more octaves plus a ``simple'' interval inside the octave, which characterizes the compound interval.
-The intervals are represented by numeric digits, e.g. 1, 3, 5 are a unison, a third and a fifth, respectively.

-\item Qualities of each interval: perfect consonances -- i.e.\ unison, forth, fifth and octave -- are 'perfect'.
-The imperfect consonances -- i.e.\ thirds and sixths -- and dissonances -- i.e.\ seconds and sevenths -- can be major and minor.
-Exception for the tritone.

-\item The perfect fourth can be a perfect consonance or a dissonance according to the context and theoretical background.
-As a general rule, it can be considered a consonance except when it resolves into a fifth or a third with movimentation of just one note .

-\item Tritone is a dissonance in Western music because it characterizes the ``dominant'' chord in the tonal system (see subsection~\ref{subsec:harmonia}) and represents the instability.
-Some cultures have the interval as a consonance, using it in melodies and chants as a stable interval.

-\item A major interval decreased by one semitone results in a minor interval.
-A minor interval increased by one semitone results in a major interval.

-\item A perfect interval (unison, perfect forth, perfect fifth, perfect octave), or a major interval (major second M2, major third M3, major sixth M6 or major seventh M7), increased by one semitone results in an augmented interval (e.g.\ augmented third aug3 with five semitones).
-The augmented forth is also called tritone (aug4 ~ tri ~ TT).

-\item A perfect interval or a minor interval (minor second m2, minor third m3, minor sixth m6 or minor seventh m7), decreased by one semitone results in a diminished interval.
-The diminished fifth is also called tritone (dim5 ~ tri ~ TT).

-\item An augmented interval increased by one semitone results in a `doubly augmented' interval and a diminished interval decreased by one semitone results in a `doubly diminished' interval.